 He was a journalist, not didactic or precise, but he held his own with the doctors of philosophy.
-I remember him pushing back with Henk Hart at the ICS.
+I remember him pushing back with Henk Hart at the ICS at some conference in the College St. building.
 He was enough of a lay philosopher himself to not shy away from a good debate.

 When he left the Christian Educators Journal, board member Bill Boerman-Cornell wrote: “I will miss his voice… thoughtful, measured, wise, and quick to laugh.”
 We will all miss his voice, his intelligent eyes and goofy grin.

-Bert was himself a board member: for ICS, Beacon Christian School, for Jubilee, and the binational CRCNA.
+Bert was himself a board member, and I think a good one: for ICS, Beacon Christian School, for Jubilee, and the binational CRCNA.
+As I already said, he knew how to ask good questions.
 But his love, I think, was the world of dreams and the arts.

 I remember he would share his dreams and visions in his sermons, one of which was a dream of the deceased Pastor Peter Nicolai whispering from the next world.
 Bert said Nicolai turned to look at Bert and said somewhat wistfully, “If I could do it again, I would do it differently.
 I would preach more about beauty.”
 Bert thrived on beauty, creativity, and Seerveld-like allusiveness.

 Who was Bert Witvoet in all these roles?
-I offer three images, the first being that of a juggler.
+I offer three images, each highlighting some theme in his complex character.
+The first being that of a juggler.
 On one level, he juggled numerous activities—French teacher, editor-on-the-run, mail courier, cook, hymn writer, and Synod summarizer.
 On another level, he juggled viewpoints, including multiple voices through the tough conversations of gender roles, evolution, and church schism in the 1990s.

 He also juggled the twin goods of tradition and innovation.
 As a transitional figure in the Dutch-Canadian community, he changed the name of Calvinist Contact to The Christian Courier, and he ended the Dutch language pages.